Captive (video game)

-Captive is a science fiction role-playing video game released by Mindscape in 1990.
+Captive is a science fiction role-playing video game published by Mindscape.
 In the style of Dungeon Master, it uses pseudo-3D realtime graphics from a first-person perspective.
-It was released for Amiga, Atari ST, and, in 1992, MS-DOS.
+It was released for Amiga and Atari ST in 1990 and MS-DOS in 1992.
 The player characters are androids (termed "droids" in the game) operated remotely by a prisoner trying to free himself.
 The player assumes the role of the prisoner, and the game involves visiting and destroying a series of bases on different planets.

 Plot

 Trill, the main character, is judged guilty (indicted for a crime he did not commit) and ordered in a space cryogenic prison for 250 years.
 248 years later, he awakes, but without the memory of who he is, where he is and why he was imprisoned.

 In the corner of his cell, which had doubled as a store-room, the prisoner finds a "briefcase computer" which gives him control over a group of four droids on a space ship.
 Now he must use these droids to find and free himself.